BIBLE PASSAGE:

 Think about this – the disciples were misfits in their world.
 Why?

-Because they did not fit in with the thinking of those around them.
+Because they didn’t fit in with the thinking of those around them.

 A right-side up person, appears upside down, to an upside-down